 1968.
 In 1996 we moved to Linlithgow.
 Over the back wall from our

-garden is ruined Linlithgow Palace, where Mary Queen of Scots was born.
-At present we spend half our time in a flat above a bookshop in the little seaport town of Cromarty, just across the Firth from our childhood homes.
+garden was ruined Linlithgow Palace, where Mary Queen of Scots was born.
+In 2020 wemoved full time to 18th Century Rose Cottage in the little seaport town of Cromarty, just across the Firth from our childhood homes.

 My song Talking Army Blues spent 13 weeks in the Top Twenty in 1960, performed by Josh Macrae.
 A couple of my songs for adults (Shift and Spin and All The Tunes In The World) have been widely sung and recorded, and the Singing Kettle children's show have used 20 of my songs.